awni/transducer/README.md

 maximum output length in the batch, and `V` is the token set size).
 The memory of this implementation scales with the product `B * T * U` and does not increase with the token set size.
-This is particularly important for the large token set sizes commonly used with word pieces.
+This is particularly important for the large token set sizes commonly used with word pieces. (**NB** In this implementation you cannot use a "joiner" network to connect the outputs of the transcription and prediction models.
+The algorithm hardcodes the fact that these are additively combined.)

 Performance benchmarks for the CUDA version running on an A100 GPU are below.
 We compare to the [Torch Audio RNN-T